The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Champaner-Pavagadh Archaeological Park

-A historical city found in the 8th century by Vanraj Chavda, king of the Chavda Dynasty.
+A historical city founded in the 8th century by Vanraj Chavda, king of the Chavda Dynasty.
 There are 114 monuments in the area.
-If you come in a car, you might be able to visit most of them, such as Ek Minar Ki Masjid, which is tucked in the surrounding of forest.
+If you come in a car, you might be able to visit most of them, such as Ek Minar Ki Masjid, which is tucked in the surroundings of a forest.

-Opposite of the main bus stop is the entrance to the park.
+Opposite the main bus stop is the entrance to the park.
 Get a ticket from the park ticket office to begin your tour.
-Ruins of citadel walls and large arched entrance welcome you to the heritage site.
-Villagers fly through in a motorcycle.
-This takes you to the private mosque of the royal family, Saher-Ki-Masjid .
+Ruins of citadel walls and a large arched entrance welcome you to the heritage site.
+Villagers fly through on a motorcycle.
+This takes you to the private mosque of the royal family, Saher-Ki-Masjid

-There are several basic guesthouse in this village and in the main town.
-If you prefer to stay back and explore the history of architectures.
+There are several basic guesthouses in this village and in the main town.
+If you prefer to stay back and explore the historical architecture.

 Where to go next?

 Khambhat was once a flourishing trade city.
-It was mentioned in Marco Polo and Ibn Battuta’s travelogues between late 13th and 14th centuries respectively.
+It was mentioned in Marco Polo and Ibn Battuta’s travelogues between the late 13th and 14th centuries, respectively.

 Day 4 Bhuj: Historical Walk

-This basic four days guide scratches the surface of Bhuj and surroundings.
+This basic four-day guide scratches the surface of Bhuj and its surroundings.
 Kutch holds a special corner in every visitor’s heart.

 As the capital and commercial hub of Kutch, Bhuj has expanded beyond its fort wall.
 I spent two days walking around the city.
 I’d say only the old city area is great for walking, but it’s easy to get lost in the labyrinthine, narrow lanes.

-Kutch has a rich culture in art that makes it famous for handicrafts such as block-printing, embroidery and leather work, as well as music and dance.
-Some skills pass down generations, and the youngest family members are working to preserve the legacies with innovation.
+Kutch has a rich culture in art that makes it famous for handicrafts such as block-printing, embroidery, and leather work, as well as music and dance.
+Some skills are passed down through generations, and the youngest family members are working to preserve the legacies with innovation.

 Places of Interest